SAA-SDT/TS-EAS-subteam-notes/TS-EAS-Notes/20201009/Notes.md

 #### EAD revision administrative needs (Kerstin)

-EAD taking comments and feedback until 2020-10-19 on their proposed revisions.
-See proposal here: [https://docs.google.com/document/d/1q8dpGxQyF2IOV9GmJoUwMlUeMTPiGRl8DKFllasv6Bw/edit#](https://docs.google.com/document/d/1q8dpGxQyF2IOV9GmJoUwMlUeMTPiGRl8DKFllasv6Bw/edit#) Can add comments and questions directly into the document.
+EAD taking comments and feedback until 2020-10-19 on their proposed revisions in the internal working document.

 The EAD team will finalize this document during their next meeting, 2020-10-20, and then we will submit it to the Standards Committee so that it can be added to their agenda for either their November or December meeting.